Top 5 This Week

 Planning Your Queensland Outdoor Adventure

 Queensland’s outdoor activities span the full spectrum of tropical and subtropical Australian environments — and the practical challenge is that the state’s best experiences are geographically distributed across 1,700km from the Gold Coast to Cape York.
 The strategic approach for outdoor-focused visitors is to choose one region and commit to it: the Great Barrier Reef and Wet Tropics experience from Cairns is complete in itself; the Gold and Sunshine Coast surf culture is self-contained; the channel country of southwest Queensland and the Carnarvon Gorge sandstone ranges reward dedicated outback itineraries.
 May to October is the prime season for all Queensland outdoor activities — the dry season provides clear water visibility for diving, manageable humidity for hiking, and safe ocean conditions throughout the tropical north.
-The wet season (November–April) unlocks the waterfalls and the green season landscapes of the tropics for those comfortable with heat, humidity, and the occasional cyclone protocol.
+The wet season (November–April) brings the waterfalls to full force and turns the tropics a deep green, rewarding travellers comfortable with heat, humidity, and the occasional cyclone protocol.
+For wilderness and protected areas, check trail conditions, permit requirements, and seasonal access with the relevant land management authority before departure — trail closures, fire restrictions, and entry quotas can change quickly, and many high-demand parks now require advance reservations that were not needed in previous years.
+For water-based activities — snorkelling, diving, surfing, sailing — check current conditions with local operators, who will have the most accurate and up-to-date information.

 Frequently Asked Questions